Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### debug_access_log
 {:.badge .enterprise}

 Path for Debug API request access logs.
-The default value, `off` implies that logging for this API is disabled by default.
+The default value `off`, implies that logging for this API is disabled by default.

 If this value is a relative path, it will be placed under the `prefix`